Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 DEFINITION

-Postmortem Artefacts is any change caused or feature introduced in a body after death (accidental or physiologically unrelated finding to the natural state of the body), that is likely to lead to misinterpretation of medico-legally significant ante-mortem findings.
+Postmortem artefacts are any changes caused or features introduced in a body after death (accidental or physiologically unrelated to the natural state of the body) that are likely to lead to misinterpretation of medico-legal significant ante-mortem findings.
+Postmortem Analysis of PostPostmortemefacts:

-Often the doctor is the chief source of evidence upon which legal decisions are made.
-The decision of acquittal or imprisonment completely depends on his evidence.
-Therefore, the doctor should learn to draw conclusions logically and correctly, instead of forming hasty judgment.
+Often, the doctor is the chief source of evidence upon which legal decisions are made.
+The decision of acquittal or imprisonment depends entirely on the evidence presented.
+Therefore, the doctor should learn to draw logical and correct conclusions, instead of forming hasty judgments.

 Before death